jgoizueta/jgoizueta.github.io/_posts/2015-06-14-table-helpers.markdown

 We define `table_by_columns` passing a block to it where `table_column` calls are issued to define the table columns.

-To define the column values a block is passed which recieves the record for which the column value is to be generated.
+To define the column values a block is passed which receives the record for which the column value is to be generated.

 The data for each column is kept and used by `table_by_columns`